AliHakim773/TULP/README.md

 ### TULP is built using the following technologies:

+- The frontend was built using [React](https://react.dev).
+React is a front-end JavaScript library based on components; it is like creating building blocks and then stacking them on each other to build a website.
+- The backend was built using [Node.js](https://nodejs.org/en), which is a runtime environment for JavaScript that allows it to be used on the server, with the help of [Express.js](https://expressjs.com) to handle HTTP requests.
-- This website is built with [Vite](https://vitejs.dev), with its fast HMR (hot model replacement), optimized build, and instant server start for a faster developer experience.
+- [Vite](https://vitejs.dev) was used to initiate the react app, with its fast HMR (hot model replacement), optimized build, and instant server start for a faster developer experience.
-- This website uses [React Router v6.21](https://reactrouter.com/en/6.21.3/start/overview), for robust routing and access to the data API.
+- For the frontend routing, [React Router v6.21](https://reactrouter.com/en/6.21.3/start/overview) was used, which made routing on the frontend easier and working with data better with its data API.
 - To send messages in real time, the app uses the [Socket.IO](https://socket.io). a library that enables low-latency, bidirectional, and event-based communication between a client and a server.
 - The app uses [electron-vite](https://electron-vite.org) for the administrative side.
 Electron enables building desktop applications with web libraries and frameworks; here we used electron to build a desktop app with React.